tramachandran/todo-list/README.md

 ### Package Details
 1) Webpack   --- For building the application.

-2) Javascript --- Es6 used for the scripting part.
+2) Javacript --- Es6 used for the scripting part.

 3) SCSS --- For styling the application.

-4) Loaders --- For loading the scss files and script files into the index.html on final build
+4) Loaders --- For compiling and loading the scss files and script files

 ###  To run the Application